learn-co-curriculum/dsc-spark-docker-installation/README.md

 ### Kitematic

-["Kitematic"](https://kitematic.com/) allows "one click install" of containers in Docker running on your Mac and windows and lets you control your app containers from a graphical user interface (GUI).
+["Kitematic"](https://kitematic.com/) allows for a "one-click install" of containers in Docker running on your Mac and windows and lets you control your app containers from a graphical user interface (GUI).
 This takes away a lot of cognitive load required to set up and configure virtual environments.

-Once Docker and Toolbox are successfully installed, we need to perform following tasks in the given sequence.
+Once Docker is successfully installed, we need to perform the following tasks in the given sequence.

 ### Click on the docker toolbar on mac and select Kitematic

 <img src="./images/kite.png" width=200>

-### Sign up on docker hub
+### Sign up on Docker Hub
-Upon running kitematic, you will be asked to sign up on docker hub.
-This is optional , but recommended as it can allow to share your docker containers and run them on different machines.
+Upon running Kitematic, you will be asked to sign up on Docker Hub.
+This is optional, but it is recommended as it can allow to share your Docker containers and run them on different machines.

 This option can be accessed via "My Repos" Section in the Kitematic GUI.